 Experience sunny South India at its best with this wonderful luxury 12-day itinerary.
 Pristine beaches in Goa, shopping in bustling local markets, charming houseboats on the backwaters of Kerala and ancient architecture in Bangalore and Mysore are all on the agenda.This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

 Arrive in India’s exciting Mumbai, capital of the country’s vibrant film and arts industry.
-Check in to your room at the Taj Mahal Palace & Tower, favorited by India’s elite, and get settled in.
+Check in to your room and get settled in.
 Enjoy some free time at your hotel to get acquainted with your surroundings.

 Fly to Goa today, home to some of Asia’s most stunning, pristine beaches.
-After checking in to your room at the Taj Exotica Goa, enjoy some relaxed beach time.
+After checking in to your room, enjoy some relaxed beach time.
 Next, head to Se Cathedral, the largest church in India, and the UNESCO World Heritage Site, Bom Jesus Basilica.
 Return to your hotel, where you may relax for the evening.

 After breakfast today, head to Chapora Fort, a one-time Portuguese fortress overlooking the picturesque Chapora River.
 Next, pay a visit to Cabo de Rama, one of the region’s oldest forts, which also affords stunning sea panoramas, set in a mystical atmosphere.
 Finish your tour of Goa off with a trip to Albuquerque Mansion, a beautiful colonial structure built in the 1920s.